Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 Beyond this notion of connectivity purely based on sets, there's another intuitive one: visually, we think of connected figures as those in which every two points can be connected by a line.
 Thus we get the following definition:

 **Definition**: a topological space $X$ is called **path-connected** if, for every two points $x,y\in X,$ there's a path $p:I\rightarrow X$ starting in $x$ and ending in $y$ (i.e., $p(0)=x$ and $p(1)=y$).

+Similarly to connected components, spaces also have path-connected components.

 Path-connectedness is also a topological property.
 Indeed, if $f:X\rightarrow Y$ is continuous and $X$ path-connected, so is $\im y$: if $f(x),f(y)$ are in $\im f,$ $x$ and $y$ can be connected by a path $p$ in $X,$ and so $f\circ p:I\rightarrow \im f$ connects $f(x)$ to $f(y).$ Thus: